mjhoffm2/ReactTrainingTutorial/Part-1-%2D-Achieving-'Hello-World'.md

 # Overview

+This tutorial is intended as a new developer's guide to setting up the basics to get started developing a react application.
+This application will be written in TypeScript, and will be built using Webpack.
 In this project, I will be using a node server running express.
 However, this guide is mostly independent of the actual server architecture used.
 I chose node because it requires very little configuration, and because we will already need to use it to run webpack.

 # Prerequisites